Food Science & Human Nutrition: Food Science, PhD

 Financial Aid

-Illinois PSM students may not hold assistantships or other tuition and fee waiver-generating appointments; statutory waivers and tuition scholarships are accepted.
-Financial aid for non-PSM graduate students is available in the form of fellowships, teaching and research assistantships, and tuition and partial fee waivers.
+Financial aid for graduate students is available in the form of fellowships (Fall admission only), teaching and research assistantships, and tuition and partial fee waivers.
 Qualified candidates are considered for financial support upon application.
-Additional information on financial aid for graduate students can be found at fshn.illinois.edu/graduate/financial-assistance.

 Doctor of Philosophy in Food Science and Human Nutrition, Food Science Concentration

 Undergraduate training must include statistics (ACE 261, CPSC 241, ECON 202, MATH 161, PSYC 235, SOC 280, or STAT 100), nutrition (equivalent to FSHN 220), and systemic physiology (equivalent to MCB 246).
 These undergraduate courses are not required for admission, but must be completed early in the graduate program and do not count toward concentration requirements.
-M.S. degrees require at least 12 hours of 500-level course work (including thesis research), and at least 8 of these 12 hours must be in the major field for graduation.

 Additional courses may be required beyond the concentration minimum, per Advisory Committee recommendations, depending upon student/advisor learning objectives.
-A student whose prior education includes course work with identical or similar content to those specified above will be guided by their advisor and Advisory Committee regarding the selection of additional course work needed to meet the minimum hours of the HN concentration.
+A student whose prior education includes course work with identical or similar content to those specified above will be guided by their advisor and Advisory Committee regarding the selection of additional course work needed to meet the minimum hours of the concentration.

 Students are encouraged to take new courses, rather than retake required courses they have already taken.
 If you have already taken a required course at the University of Illinois, it is highly recommended that you do not retake it.
 No petition is required.
 If you have taken a very similar course at another university, you are strongly encouraged to petition for acceptance of that course in lieu of the required course.
 Courses should be selected to expand and strengthen your knowledge in core and related disciplines, and/or to increase your research capabilities.
 Retaking a course does not meet that objective.
 For additional advice on this topic, contact your advisor and faculty advisory committee.